-Many of us have wondered if there’s a technical difference between gain and volume.
-The answer is “yes,” even though the terms sometimes seem to be used interchangeably.
+Many of us have wondered, what is the difference between gain vs. volume.
+Even though the terms sometimes seem to be used interchangeably, there are some fundamental difference.
 The most important distinction between gain and volume is how, or more precisely “where,” they factor into the signal path.

 We see it all over the place: on guitar amplifiers, channel strips (real or digital), preamps, audio interfaces, etc. And we know that turning up the gain generally results in a volume increase.
 So how does it differ from volume?